 Creighton University has limited space in the apartment-style Heider residence hall for families.
-A twelve-month lease is required on all apartments except for those graduating at the end of the current lease and those in the Loyola House.
+A twelve-month lease is required on all apartments except for those graduating at the end of the current lease.
 Available for families are the large one-bedroom apartments (655 sq. ft.) and two-bedroom apartments (1215 sq. ft.).
 There are only four two-bedroom apartments in Heider Hall.
 Family housing is available on a first-come, first-served basis.